prooph/processing/examples/README.md

 # Example 2 - Start a workflow via console app

-`Ginger\Console` provides an easy way to start a pre configured workflow from the command line.
+`Prooph\Processing\Console` provides an easy way to start a pre configured workflow from the command line.
 The example ships with such a workflow configuration.
 Please see [example2-workflow.config.php](config/example2-workflow.config.php).

-To run the example navigate to `<ginger-package-root>/examples` and fire up `./bin/ginger collect GingerExample\\Type\\SourceUser --config-file config/example2-workflow.config.php --verbose`
+To run the example navigate to `<processing-package-root>/examples` and fire up `./bin/processing collect Prooph\\ProcessingExample\\Type\\SourceUser --config-file config/example2-workflow.config.php --verbose`

 ## What does the command?
-The command tells the Ginger console app that it should set up a Ginger\Environment with the config file found in `config/example2-workflow.config.php` and pass a `collect-data` workflow message with a prototype of `GingerExample\Type\SourceUser` to the workflow processor.
+The command tells the processing console app that it should set up a Prooph\Processing\Environment with the config file found in `config/example2-workflow.config.php` and pass a `collect-data` workflow message with a prototype of `Prooph\ProcessingExample\Type\SourceUser` to the workflow processor.
 The console app provides three verbosity levels:

 - `--quit` or  `-q` -> no output at all